 Look for experts in the area, and discuss your business model with designers you believe could execute the plan in an equally exciting and ambitious way as you’ve imagined it.

-4Image source: mainframe.co
+Image source: mainframe.co

 Freelancing platforms are ideal for the purpose, so feel free to look for a designer on elance.com, freelancer.com, upwork.com, etc. Hiring on project basis is good because you don’t have to maintain a permanent relationship with the designer, and your money is well-secured in case he doesn’t finish the job properly.

-duolingo.com_Image source: duolingo.com
+Image source: duolingo.com

-In the meanwhile, you will have access to previous work records and customer feedback to see whether the designer is the right person to hire.
+In the meantime, you will have access to previous work records and customer feedback to see whether the designer is the right person to hire.
 If he did well with 50 startups before you, what makes you think he won’t do it with you too?

 If hiring a third-party designer is not an option, consider inviting one to be your investor or co-founder.
-You may not be interested to share profits, but without some quality touch on web design you might not have anything to share.
+You may not be interested to share profits, but without some quality touch on web design, you might not have anything to share.
 Fair investment, don’t you think so?

 Consider your mobile audience

-5Image source: cirqle.com
+Image source: cirqle.com

 More and more users are accessing Internet using their mobile phones, which suggests that desktop versions will be outstripped in the close future.
 As a matter of fact, you may be operating in a sector where they already are.